sumeshi/evtx2es/README.md

 The source code for evtx2es is hosted on GitHub.
 You can download, fork, and review it from this repository: https://github.com/sumeshi/evtx2es.
 Please report issues and feature requests. :sushi: :sushi: :sushi:

+## Included in

+- [Tsurugi Linux [Lab] 2022 - 2024](https://tsurugi-linux.org/) - DFIR Linux distribution

+Thank you for your interest in evtx2es!

 ## License

 evtx2es is released under the [MIT](https://github.com/sumeshi/evtx2es/blob/master/LICENSE) License.